Your Secondary Library Staff

 It is your responsibility to bring your school ID card each day.

-As students, you must use your school ID cards for access to all services provided in the Library.
-All items to check out include print materials and equipment such as E-readers, calculators and power adapters, and you must have your ID to do so.
+Students, you must use your school ID cards for access to all services provided in the Library.
+All items to check out include print materials and equipment such as E-readers; you must have your ID to do so.
 You can also use your student ID card for photocopying and printing.

 Beyond that simple statement, it gets even easier: